-Pamukkale with Hierapolis and Cappadocia are for sure two of the most known tourist attractions in Turkey.
+Best travel tips for Pamukkale with Hierapolis, which quickly became one of the most amazing experiences in Turkey.
 Pamukkale, together with the Greek-Roman ruins of Hierapolis city, are so unique, we can also find them on the Unesco World Heritage list.
-And when you’ll be visiting Pamukkale by yourself, you will realize why this place is so special.
+And when you’ll be visiting them by yourself, you will realize why this place is so special.

 Pamukkale or cotton castle (the Turkish meaning of the word Pamukkale) has got its white look from the travertine sedimentary rock.
 This place was known for its thermal spring water, which can reach from 35 to 100 degrees Celsius, already in ancient times.
 The hot springs were actually the main reason why Hierapolis city started to develop on the top of the white slope.

 Hierapolis became famous for its spa and it is said that 10 minutes inside of the water will make you younger for 5 years.
 That is also why the spas were known as the spring of youth.

 Pamukkale and Hierapolis – 8 Practical travel tips

 Be there as soon as it is open

 Pamukkale might be best seen during sunset, when the golden light brighten the white pools with turquoise water.
 But honestly, all this beauty is quickly forgotten because of the enormous crowds, which come there for the very same reason, so be there early in the morning, as soon as the place opens for visitors.
 The pools will be in the shade, but you will have them all to yourself.
 The only downside of being there in the morning is the path along the pools – you need to walk barefoot on it and it is extremely cold and with that a bit unpleasant.